jmertin/php_haproxy-collector/README.md

 #### Enable the REST interface on your Infrastructure Agent

-- Navigate to the [Agent_Home]/core/config directory and open the IntroscopeAgent.profile in a text editor.
+- Navigate to the [Agent_Home]/core/config directory and open the **IntroscopeAgent.profile** in a text editor.
 Look for:
 ```
 introscope.epagent.config.httpServerPort=8080
 ```
 and set the port to whatever port is available.
-The collector will send the received metrics to this port.
+The haproxy collector will send the received metrics to this port.

 ### HAProxy

-the current version of haproxy_collector supports haproxy collecting statistics in csv format for the old legacy versions.
+the current version of haproxy_collector supports collecting statistics in csv format for the old legacy versions (1.x).

-For haproxy 2.x and newer, the poller can use the haproxy json statistics feed.
+For haproxy 2.x and newer, the poller can use the json statistics feed.
 Note however that some statistics are missing description fields.
-This will result in the displayed statistics to use cryptic names (as provided by haproxy.
+This will result in the displayed statistics to use cryptic names (as provided by haproxy).
+You can fix this by completing the description array (See section **Fine-tuning the json poller**)

-Docs are located here:
+HAproxy Docs are located here:

 - [Management Guide 2.5](http://cbonte.github.io/haproxy-dconv/2.5/management.html#9.1) - json poller
 - [Management Guide 1.7](http://cbonte.github.io/haproxy-dconv/1.7/management.html#9.1) - csv poller
 - [Management Guide 1.5](http://cbonte.github.io/haproxy-dconv/1.5/snapshot/configuration.html#9.1) - csv poller

 Note currently only haproxy 1.5 and 1.7 are supported through the csv poller.
-Though new versions can be added easily through adapting the existing conf/haproxy_1.7.inc file for example.
+Though new versions can be added easily through adapting the existing **conf/haproxy_1.7.inc** file for example.
+See the **Adding a new haproxy version** section.

 Configure the haproxy to provide server statistics.
 An example configuration could look like below:

 ```
 # Statistics
 listen stats